 Matcha isn’t prepared with boiling water, but with water at around 140-176 °F (60-80 °C).

 You may use a water boiler that allows you to choose the water temperature or let boiled water cool for a couple of minutes.

-If you are in a rush, you may use room temperature water for this recipe (however, using warm water makes it easier to prepare the matcha and the latte holds warm for longer).
+If you are in a rush, you may use room temperature water for this recipe.
+But using warm water makes it easier to prepare the matcha and the latte holds warm for longer.

 To make drinks, I find it much better to use natural vanilla extract or vanilla paste (instead of synthetic vanillin); the taste difference is much more noticeable than when baking.